 Tip: Most pharmacies carry algal oil supplements.
 Those in liquid form can be added to your favorite drinks or smoothies so you can get a healthy dose of fats.

-Research involving 20 elderly participants found that those who replaced soybean oil with perilla oil doubled ALA levels in their blood.
-It also led to a rise in EPA and DHA levels in the long term.
+Research published in the National Journal of Medicine involving 20 elderly participants found that after replacing soybean oil with perilla oil, ALA levels in their blood doubled.
+It also led to a rise in EPA and DHA levels in the long term .

 Tip: Use perilla oil as a flavor enhancer or dressing rather than cooking oil.
 It’s because oils high in polyunsaturated fats oxidize with heat and form harmful free radicals that can cause disease.